tigranv/Useful_Examples_C-Sharp/ICloneable Object MemberwiseClone/README.md

 >

 The **ICloneable** interface enables you to provide a customized implementation that creates a copy of an existing object.
 The ICloneable interface contains one member, the Clone method, which is intended to provide cloning support beyond that supplied by Object.MemberwiseClone.
+An implementation of Clone can perform either a deep copy or a shallow copy.
+In a deep copy, all objects are duplicated; in a shallow copy, only the top-level objects are duplicated and the lower levels contain references.

 ### Examples